floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

-I made this compromise to make the system tick function (which needs to check for certain pin combinations) more efficient: for instance if the memory read and write machine cycles would be active over multiple clock cycles, the system tick function would end up reading and writing memory multiple times.
+I made this compromise to make the system tick function (which needs to check for certain pin combinations) more efficient: for instance if the memory read and write pins would be active over multiple clock cycles, the system tick function would end up reading and writing memory multiple times.

 For memory access this would just mean more work, but for communication with